Skip to content

 Call 2021

-Liana Turner accepts instructions across Chambers’ core areas of practice, with an emphasis on insurance & reinsurance, professional negligence, construction, commercial, property damage, product liability and personal injury.
+Liana joined Chambers as a tenant in October 2024, having successfully completed pupillage.
+She accepts instructions across Chambers’ core areas of practice, with a particular emphasis on insurance and reinsurance, professional negligence, product liability, and personal injury.

 Insurance & Reinsurance

-• Advising a Claimant who had suffered catastrophic personal injuries worth £3 million on whether the indemnity limit of his insurance was inclusive of his legal costs (which would have eroded his damages by almost £900,000).
+• Advising a claimant who had suffered catastrophic personal injuries worth £3 million on whether the indemnity limit of his insurance was inclusive of his legal costs (which would have eroded his damages by almost £900,000) (as a pupil).

-• Drafting a defence on behalf of an insurer who had denied claims for COVID-19 business interruption losses.
+• Drafting a defence on behalf of an insurer who had denied claims for COVID-19 business interruption losses (as a pupil).

-• Drafting a defence on behalf of an insurance broker in a claim concerning an alleged non-disclosure of a claimant whose yacht had sustained significant damage.
+• Drafting a defence on behalf of an insurance broker in a claim concerning an alleged non-disclosure of a claimant whose yacht had sustained significant damage (as a pupil).

-• Advising on the scope of contractual liability and sub-contractor liability extensions contained within a public and product liability insurance policy.
+• Advising on the scope of contractual liability and sub-contractor liability extensions contained within a public and product liability insurance policy (as a pupil).

 Professional Liability

-As a pupil, Liana received instructions to assist with amending a defence on behalf of the insurers of chartered tax advisors in a multi-million pound claim concerning a claimant who had entered into numerous tax mitigation schemes and she was later instructed to assist with disclosure in advance of the mediation (led by Caroline McColgan).
+• Liana received instructions during her pupillage to assist with amending a defence on behalf of the insurers of chartered tax advisers in a multi-million pound claim concerning a claimant who had entered into numerous tax mitigation schemes.
+She was later instructed to assist with disclosure in advance of the mediation (led by Caroline McColgan).

-• Advising a firm of solicitors alleged to have misused client money during a property conveyance.
+• Advising a firm of solicitors alleged to have misused client money during a property conveyance (as a pupil).

-• Advising a firm of solicitors who had provided the claimant with independent legal advice in relation to a transaction in which the claimant secured a loan for the benefit of her son against two properties.
+• Advising a firm of solicitors who had provided the claimant with independent legal advice in relation to a transaction in which the claimant secured a loan for the benefit of her son against two properties (as a pupil).

-• Drafting a skeleton argument for an application for summary judgement on behalf of a firm of conveyancing solicitors in relation to a claimant who alleged that the sale of her property was an unconscionable bargain and procured by undue influence.
+• Drafting a skeleton argument for an application for summary judgment on behalf of a firm of conveyancing solicitors in relation to a claimant who alleged that the sale of her property was an unconscionable bargain and procured by undue influence (as a pupil).

 Construction & Engineering